This article covers some of the more frequently asked questions regarding claiming in Gentu.

 It helps to think of electronic claims as similar to emails: once you have sent an email, deleting or changing the email on your end will not delete or update the email on the recipient's end.

-Electronic claims are similar - if you were to delete a claim or or change its details after submitting it, the receiving entity (Medicare, DVA or the health fund) would have no knowledge of this and would continue to process the claim with its original details.
+Electronic claims are the same - if you were to delete a claim or or change its details after submitting it, the receiving body (Medicare, DVA, or the health fund) would have no knowledge of this and would continue to process the claim with its original details.
 This applies to all Medicare, DVA, health fund, and private patient claims.

 Once a claim is submitted, Gentu will lock the claim in state for 14 days (two weeks) while it awaits its Processing Report.
 While the claim is awaiting its Processing Report, it is not possible to make any changes to the claim.